Jump to:

 History

 A thorough history of presenting symptoms is warranted to characterize the nature of pain, location of weakness, and presence of dysesthesias.
-Pain may be described as deep, sharp, burning, throbbing, or aching, most commonly at the shoulder girdle with worsening over hours and symptoms that last days to weeks.6 Inquire about recent infections or immunizations and history of cancer with radiotherapy.
-A family history, specifically questions about similar episodes in family members, is important for diagnosis of HNA.
-The child’s ability to tolerate and function in school and additional age appropriate activities/hobbies should be noted.
+Pain may be described as deep, sharp, burning, throbbing, or aching.
+The site of pain is most commonly at the shoulder girdle with worsening over hours, and patients may report symptoms that last days to weeks.5 It is vital to inquire about recent infections, sick contacts, immunizations and history of cancer with radiotherapy.
+A family history, specifically questions about similar episodes in family members, is important for HNA diagnosis.
+The child’s ability to tolerate and function in school and additional age-appropriate activities should be noted.

 Physical examination

-Physical examination includes neurologic examination with mental status, motor, sensory, coordination, among others in order to rule out other etiologies, such as compression, trauma, hereditary neuropathy with liability to pressure palsies, or other central nervous system affection.
-This should be followed by a shoulder examination, including inspection, palpation, range of motion, strength, and special tests to rule out shoulder pathology.
-Patients may present with their affected arm in internal rotation, flexed at the elbow, and adducted.6 Sensory changes, such as numbness or paresthesia, over the lateral arm or shoulder may be found in over 78% of patients.3,12 Upper extremity muscles, including the deltoid, biceps, supraspinatus, and infraspinatus muscles may show different degrees of weakness, and reflexes are commonly reduced.6 Look for additional signs of peripheral nerve involvement, such as leg paresis and dysesthesias (lumbosacral plexus), dysphonia (recurrent laryngeal), paradoxical breathing (phrenic nerve), and vasomotor symptoms, which have been shown to affect 15% of 246 patients, such as edema, nail/hair changes, and temperature dysregulation.1 Look for dysmorphic features associated with HNA including hypotelorism, cleft palate, short stature, unusual skin folds, and facial asymmetry.17
+A comprehensive neurologic examination that includes mental status, motor, sensory, reflexes, and gait can help exclude other etiologies such as compression, trauma, hereditary neuropathy with liability to pressure palsies, or other central nervous system afflictions.
+This should be followed by a shoulder examination with inspection, palpation, range of motion, strength, and special tests to rule out shoulder pathology.
+Patients may present with their affected arm in internal rotation, flexed at the elbow, and adducted.5 Sensory changes, such as numbness or paresthesia, over the lateral arm or shoulder may be found in over 78% of patients.3,9 Upper extremity muscles, including the deltoid, biceps, supraspinatus, and infraspinatus muscles may show different degrees of weakness, and reflexes are commonly reduced.5 Look for additional signs of peripheral nerve involvement, such as leg paresis and dysesthesias (lumbosacral plexus), dysphonia (recurrent laryngeal), paradoxical breathing (phrenic nerve).Vasomotor symptoms have been shown to affect 15% of 246 patients, and can present as edema, nail/hair changes, and temperature dysregulation.1 Dysmorphic features associated with HNA including hypotelorism, cleft palate, short stature, unusual skin folds, and facial asymmetry.12

 Functional assessment

-Functional assessment may include Shriners Hospital Upper Extremity Evaluation (SHUEE),24 Toronto Active Movement Scale,25 Melbourne Assessment of Unilateral Upper Limb Function,26 Quality of Upper Extremity Skills Test,26 and the Box and Block Test,27 all measures of upper extremity functional mobility and strength.
-Reliability and sensitivity in NA patients will need to be established because this has yet to be done.
+Functional assessment may include Shriners Hospital Upper Extremity Evaluation (SHUEE), Toronto Active Movement Scale, Melbourne Assessment of Unilateral Upper Limb Function, and the Quality of Upper Extremity Skills Test, all measures of upper extremity functional mobility and strength.14,15 Reliability and sensitivity has not yet been established in NA patients.

 Laboratory studies

+Laboratory tests are not required for diagnosis but may help to differentiate NA from other pathologies.
 Serum studies may show elevated creatine kinase, elevated liver enzymes, or the presence of antiganglioside antibodies.
-Slightly increased protein levels, pleocytosis, and oligoclonal bands may be present in cerebrospinal fluid.7 If HNA is suspected, genetic testing for the SEPT9 mutation is warranted.
+Slightly increased protein levels, pleocytosis, and oligoclonal bands may be present in cerebrospinal fluid.6 If HNA is suspected, genetic testing for the SEPT9 mutation is warranted.1 Nerve biopsy may show evidence of axonal degeneration but is rarely performed and reserved for ambiguous cases.5

 Imaging

-In many patients, initial evaluation includes chest radiograph to rule out pancoast tumor or other space-occupying lesions.
-Radiographs may also reveal diaphragm elevation with phrenic nerve involvement.
-Magnetic resonance imaging, with/without contrast of the brachial plexus/shoulder, may reveal T2 hyperintensities or focal thickening of the plexus and of the involved muscles; however, trauma, inflammation, rhabdomyolysis, exercise, and tumors must be ruled out based on history and physical exam.19 The suprascapular nerve is involved in almost all cases, followed by the axillary nerve, in about half of the cases, followed by the musculocutaneous, long thoracic, and radial nerves; muscles commonly affected include the infraspinatus, supraspinatus, serratus anterior, biceps, deltoid, and triceps.13 T1 images may show muscle atrophy and fatty infiltration.19,28
+In many patients, initial evaluation includes a chest radiograph to rule out a Pancoast tumor or other space-occupying lesions.
+Radiographs may also reveal diaphragm elevation with phrenic nerve involvement.1 Magnetic resonance imaging, with/without contrast of the brachial plexus/shoulder, may reveal T2 hyperintensities or focal thickening of the plexus and of the involved muscles; however, trauma, inflammation, rhabdomyolysis, exercise, and tumors must be ruled out based on history and physical exam.6 The suprascapular nerve is involved in almost all cases, followed by the axillary nerve (approximately half of cases), musculocutaneous, long thoracic, and radial nerves.
+The muscles commonly affected include the infraspinatus, supraspinatus, serratus anterior, biceps, deltoid, and triceps.10 T1 images may show muscle atrophy and fatty infiltration at those sites.

-Recent studies utilizing MRI have been able to identify specific sites of nerve constrictions and structural pathology, such as fascicle enlargement or torsion, including those at distal nerves branching from the brachial plexus.12 Hourglass-like constrictions have been found at the median nerve, radial nerve, musculocutaneous nerve, suprascapular nerve, and various branches distal to these nerves.29 Multiple studies have validated these findings and the important of MRI and HRUS imaging.12 Specifically, the Magnetic Resonance Neurography (MRN) protocol has emerged as the most sensitive imaging modality for brachial plexopathy as it enables precise visualization of individual nerves comprising the plexus.30
+Recent studies utilizing MRI have been able to identify specific sites of nerve constrictions and structural pathology, such as fascicle enlargement or torsion, including those at distal nerves branching from the brachial plexus.9 Hourglass-like constrictions have been found at the median nerve, radial nerve, musculocutaneous nerve, suprascapular nerve, and various branches distal to these nerves.16 Multiple studies have validated these findings and the important of MRI and HRUS imaging.9 Specifically, the Magnetic Resonance Neurography (MRN) protocol has emerged as the most sensitive imaging modality for brachial plexopathy as it enables precise visualization of individual nerves comprising the plexus.16

 Supplemental assessment tools

 Electrodiagnostics, two to four weeks after onset of paresis to avoid false negatives, may support the diagnosis of NA in children.
-Nerve conduction studies (NCS) may show normative or prolonged conduction velocity with/without decreased amplitudes of both compound motor and sensory nerve action potentials.
-However, a recent study showed that 80% of clinically affected nerves did not show abnormalities on sensory NCS; thus, NCS should be interpreted within the appropriate context.6,12
+Nerve conduction studies (NCS) may show normative or prolonged conduction velocity with/without decreased amplitudes of compound motor and/or sensory nerve action potentials.
+However, a recent study showed that 80% of clinically affected nerves did not show abnormalities on sensory NCS; thus, NCS should be interpreted within the appropriate clinical context.5,9

-Electromyography (EMG) may show signs of acute denervation and axonal damage, including fibrillations and positive sharp waves.31 EMG performed three to four months after symptom onset may show chronic denervation and early reinnervation with polyphasic motor unit potentials.21,32 Early predictions of outcomes is not well documented in children.
-Female sex, presence of distal vasomotor dysfunction, joint contracture, recurrent pain with no signs of motor recovery after 3 months21, and hereditary disease may be associated with poorer outcomes in muscle strength, sensory, and disability (Rankin) scores.1
+Electromyography (EMG) may show signs of acute denervation and axonal damage, including fibrillations and positive sharp waves.9 EMG performed three to four months after symptom onset may show chronic denervation and early reinnervation with polyphasic motor unit potentials.17 Early predictions of outcomes is not well documented in children.
+In adults, female sex, presence of distal vasomotor dysfunction, joint contracture, recurrent pain with no signs of motor recovery after 3 months,17 and hereditary disease may be associated with poorer outcomes in muscle strength, sensory, and disability (Rankin) scores.1

 Social role and social support system

 Inquire about support from family and friends and social roles in school and within the family to better understand the impact of the child’s deficits.
-Determine whether they have access to and can participate in usual age-appropriate activities and encourage those that promote bimanual tasks, such as swimming, dancing, and martial arts.
+Determine whether they have access to and can participate in usual age-appropriate activities.
+Encourage those that promote bimanual tasks such as swimming, dancing, and martial arts.

 Diagnosis of NA is one of exclusion and is known to be delayed because of its rarity and wide spectrum of presentation.
-Patients may have been to many practitioners prior to diagnosis, resulting in frustration, and must be handled delicately.
+Patients and parents may have seen many practitioners prior to diagnosis, resulting in frustration, and must be handled delicately.
+In pediatric patients it is important to address the diagnosis and treatment options with the parents, while maintaining an age-appropriate level of communication with the patient.

 Rehabilitation Management and Treatments